 - Two recommendations in signed and sealed envelopes.
-Recommendations will not be accepted by email.
+Recommendations will not be accepted by email unless you are abroad.
 Recommendations submitted after the deadline will not be opened.

 We hope the Sorensen Fellowship application process has proven to be a meaningful educational experience.
 Congratulations on your hard work, and best of luck!